hellmarbecker/blog/_drafts/selective-bulk-upserts-in-apache-druid.markdown

 _2023-01-08T00:00:00.000Z_|_gaagle_|_1484_|_188.17_
 _2023-01-09T00:00:00.000Z_|_gaagle_|_1845_|_287.5_

+Note how all the rows in _italics_ come from the second data set.
+They have either been inserted (the last two rows), or they replace previous rows for the same time interval and network.

 ### Taking a closer look

+Let's go through some interesting points in the ingestion spec.

+#### The input sources

 - combining input source is like a UNION
 - delegates are the parts of the union, they can be any inputsource, there can be more than 2